 January - May

 Students may begin filing their FAFSA (Free Application for Federal Student Aid) online at www.fafsa.ed.gov.
 Information from your completed federal tax returns will be required.
-A federal PIN number will also be needed to electronically sign your FAFSA.
-If you do not have one, you can request a PIN number at www.pin.ed.gov.
+A FSA User ID is required to complete the FAFSA.

 Students registered for the summer semester can expect to receive their summer tuition invoice in April, with a tuition due date in mid-May.
 Students not financially cleared by the tuition due date risk losing their summer class schedule and may receive a late registration fee.